kaankny/ft_printf/README.md

 - `%X` - Prints a number in hexadecimal (base 16) format using uppercase letters.
 - `%%` - Prints a percent sign.

-### Bonus Part

-If the mandatory part is fully functional, you can implement the following bonus features:

-- Handle the `-0.` flags for all conversions.
-- Handle the `# +` flags (including the space flag).

 ### External Functions

 You are allowed to use the following external functions: